Covid-19 Preparing to travel – 6 steps to staying safe at Teesside International Airport – click here.

 If you require special assistance upon arrival to the airport, you may find the following approximate walking distances helpful.

 We always have wheelchairs available.
 Just request one when you book your flight and we’ll bring it to you when you let us know you’ve arrived.
-You’ll be able to stay in your wheelchair right up until you board and it will be available for you again as soon as you disembark.
+You’ll be able to stay with your wheelchair right up until you board and it will be available for you again as soon as you disembark.

 The journey from the car park to the terminal isn’t very far at Teesside International Airport.
 However, we understand that it can still represent a trial for some our disabled passengers and their carers.